Corack117/3BStore/README.md

     source venv/bin/activate
     ```

-3. Install the required libraries by running:
+3. Install the required libraries by running (make sure you are in the root directory):

     ```bash
     pip install -r ./requirements.txt